AbhiK002/tic-tac-toe/README.md

 - A very basic game application with minimal features
 - Goes on endlessly
 - Currently only has 2 player mode
+- Play with custom usernames
 - Click "Play Again" to start the next round
+- Click "Reset Scores" to end the current game
+- Start a new game with new usernames after resetting the score
 - Enjoy!